Your Child's Checkup: 15 Months

 Routine Care & Safety

-- are common at this age, and tend to be worse when children are tired or hungry.
-Try to head off tantrums before they happen — distract your child or remove him or her from frustrating situations.
+- Tantrums are common at this age, and tend to be worse when children are tired or hungry.
+Try to head off tantrums before they happen — find a distraction or remove your child from frustrating situations.

-- Continue to keep your baby in a rear-facing in the back seat until age 2, or whenever your child reaches the weight or height limit set by the car-seat manufacturer.
+- Continue to keep your child in a rear-facingcar seat in the back seat until your child reaches the weight or height limit set by the car-seat manufacturer.

-- Make sure your for your curious toddler:
+- Make sure your home is safe for your curious toddler:

 - Keep out of reach: choking hazards; cords; hot, sharp, and breakable items; and toxic substances (lock away medicine and household chemicals).